arctelix/.dotsys/README.md

 2. If you like the changes and want to push it to your remote repo, run `dotsys upgrade repo`
     - Dotsys will push the changes to your remote repo

-3. When you get home you can run `dotsys upgrade repo` & `dotsys install vim`.
+3. When you get home you can run `dotsys upgrade repo` & `dotsys update vim`.
     - Dotsys will pull the changes from your remote repo and update your local vim with your changes.
-    - Now your home and work machines are totally in sync.

 That's cool, what else does it do ?
 -----------------------------------